 - You will be given crutches or a walker the day of surgery.
-You will also be given a post op shoe. - You will use crutches, a walker or a knee scooter to remain nonweightbearing. - Once you return home, elevate your foot with 2-3 pillows as much as possible for the next 24 hours - It is normal for your foot to feel numb for several hours that may last 24-36 hours.
+You will also be given a post op shoe or a walking boot - You may put weight to the heel with the use of your boot, crutches or walker, however this is discouraged as much as possible for the first to week to reduce swelling. - Once you return home, elevate your foot with 2-3 pillows as much as possible until seen in clinic for your first post-op. - If you elected to rent the compression and ice device, begin using these devices. - It is normal for your foot to feel numb for several hours that may last 24-36 hours.
 If you experience pain, begin using your pain medication as directed. - You may notice a small amount of bleeding through your bandage.
 This is normal.
 If your bandages become soaked with blood, call your doctor. - The dressing that was placed on your foot and ankle are sterile.
 You are not to change, remove or get the dressings wet.
 You can use a shower protector to keep your dressing dry while bathing.

-DAYS 2-10
+DAYS 2-10:

 - Your first follow up appointment with your doctor will be within 3-7 days of your surgery.
-Please ensure that you have a date and time for this appointment.
-At this visit, x-rays will be taken, a new sterile dressing will be re-applied, and you will be placed in a boot.
-You will remain - nonweightbearing.
-You will take the boot off to shower and to sleep. - Continue to elevate as much as possible.
+Please - ensure that you have a date and time for this appointment.
+At this visit, x-rays will be taken, a new sterile dressing will be re-applied, and you will be placed in a walking boot.
+You can begin partial weightbearing to the heel in the boot.
+You will take the boot off to shower and to sleep. - Continue to elevate 18-20 hours per day.
 It is critical to elevate as much as possible while the skin is healing.
 If you have been cleared to return to work, you will still need to elevate throughout the day. - Continue to use the ice and calf compression machine.
-This is typically used for 7-14 days following your surgery. - If surgery was performed to your right foot, no driving for 4-6 weeks following surgery unless instructed otherwise by you physician.
+This is typically used for 7-14 day following your surgery. - If surgery was performed to your right foot, no driving for 4 weeks following surgery unless instructed otherwise by you physician.
 When you do drive, do not drive in the walking boot.
 Use a rigid sandal or the post op shoe.

-DAYS 10-14
+DAYS 10-14:

 - Your second post-operative visit is usually scheduled at 2 weeks following your surgery.
 Your sutures will be removed and steri-strips (special Band-Aids) will be applied.
 These will remain in place for at least 3-4 days.
-You may resume getting the foot wet in the bath or shower but do not soak the foot. - You will remain non-weightbearing until post- op week 4-6 - You may be given a compression stocking to control swelling and/or a bunion splint to hold the toe in a proper position as it continues to heal.
+You may resume getting the foot wet in the bath or shower but do not soak the foot. - You will continue weight bearing to the heel in the walking boot. - Physical therapy may be initiated for joint mobilization and strengthening